databrickslabs/migrate/README.md

 * Notebooks: ACLs to folders will need to be reconfigured by users.
 By default, it will be restricted if Notebook ACLs are enabled.
 * Clusters: Cluster creator will be seen as the single admin user who migrated all the clusters.
 (Relevant for billing purposes)
   * Cluster permissions would need to manually be modified (Possibly available via private preview APIs)
+  * Cluster creator tags cannot be updated.
+Added a custom tag with the original cluster creator for DBU tracking.
 * Jobs: Job owners will be seen as the single admin user who migrate the job configurations.
 (Relevant for billing purposes)